 Put the Old Cuban at the top of your list of easy summer cocktails.
 Made with aged rum, mint and sparkling wine, it's the perfect thing to cool you down when the temps heat up.

-You can see the heat radiating off the asphalt.
+Picture this: It's summer and you can see the heat radiating off the asphalt.
 Between the humidity and the sweat, doing your hair is pointless.
 You're looking through your closet for the items of clothing that will have the least amount of contact with your skin once you're soaked with sweat after venturing out into the thick, hot air.

 So what's left to do at this sweltering time of year?